fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 on a technology stack that was adequate then, but not in trend now.
-Millions have been invested, millions of users are probably depending on the continuity of service, and many developers and operators were trained and are given the responsibility to maintain such stack.
+Millions have been invested, millions of users are probably depending on the continuity of service, and many developers and operators were trained and are given the responsibility to maintain such stacks.
 It is neither feasible to cut the cord just because a new technology becomes the talk of the day, nor advisable to continue as before without taking advantage of what new tools can bring.
-Therefore, it is not only desirable, but in our opinion essential to have an infrastruture that is both flexible and balanced &mdash; it must support a broad range of user and application by providing a platform that has a rich mix of building blocks which, first of all, covers common needs out of box, such as keeping an operating system up to date via patch, update and hotfix, while maintaining an open architecture to extend both horizontally in term of resource (compute, storage, networking), and vertically (application stack).
+Therefore, it is not only desirable, but in our opinion essential to have an infrastruture that is both flexible and balanced &mdash; it must support a broad range of users and applications by providing a platform that has a rich mix of building blocks which, first of all, covers common needs out of the box, such as keeping an operating system up to date via patch, update and hotfix, while maintaining an open architecture to extend both horizontally in term of resource (compute, storage, networking), and vertically (application stack).

-It is with this in mind that Leonov Open Cloud is designed to combine the best of technologies in the market today into a coherent user experience while all the following users will feel at home:
+It is with this in mind that Lenovo Open Cloud is designed to combine the best of technologies in the market today into a coherent user experience while all the following users will feel at home:

 1. **VM users**: Open Cloud supports hardware virtualization in its core.
-Traditional virtual machines users and applications can be migrated onto the platform while minimizing dependency on underline hardware environment.
+Traditional virtual machine users and applications can be migrated onto the platform while minimizing dependency on underlying hardware environment.

-2. **Cloud users**: Open Cloud provides on-premise cloud computing environment based on OpenStack, the leading cloud operating system.
+2. **Cloud users**: Open Cloud provides on-premise cloud computing environments based on OpenStack, the leading cloud operating system.

-3. **Container users**: Devops have continuously pushed the boundary to merge development and production into a single, consistent experience that what developer uses as a `sandbox` should be identical as what can be used in production.
-By doing so not only we will eliminate the necessity to maintain multiple stacks catering for different environments &mdash; a typical setup will be one for development, one for testing, and one for production, but minimize chance of incompatibility and bugs due to difference
+3. **Container users**: Devops have continuously pushed the boundary to merge development and production into a single, consistent experience that developers use as a `sandbox` should be identical to what can be used in production.
+By doing so not only will we eliminate the necessity to maintain multiple stacks catering for different environments &mdash; a typical setup will be one for development, one for testing, and one for production, but minimize chance of incompatibility and bugs due to difference